 But instead, I’m choosing a quieter, simpler, slower calling.
 I want to see — actually see — my neighbors and be a neighbor.
 I want to serve the least of these and invest in my community.
 I want to open my home again to children who otherwise would not know family.
 And I want to welcome myself into the love and grace of Jesus as well — allowing room for rest, relaxation, and enjoyment.

 Perhaps my ‘new’ calling isn’t too different from my ‘old’ one.
 God used my students and my coworkers and my athletes to mold me into a better mom, a better writer, and a better teacher.
 I decided to resign from teaching, even without a solid plan of income for the future.
 I believed trusting the Lord to provide and resting in Him was enough.
 When my calling of teaching and youth leading burned me out and left me exhausted, I pivoted.
 It’s my life.
 I get to choose how I live it.”

 This story was submitted to Love What Matters by Karly Pancake.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.